harmslab/pytc/docs/source/writing_new_models.rst

 :code:`pytc.ITCExperiment` along with an appropriate ITC heats file to analyze that individual experiment.

-To define a new fitting model, you create a new subcass of :code:`pytc.indiv_models.ITCModel`.
+To define a new fitting model, create a new subcass of :code:`pytc.indiv_models.ITCModel`.
 Here is an implementation of a single-site binding model.
+A full description of the model is `here <indiv_models.html#single_site>`_.

 .. sourcecode:: python